Mang Tootz moves out but keeps the flavors alive

 A culinary calling

 Since his childhood years, Edwin already wanted to have a restaurant of his own.
 He was born in the sleepy town of Nabua, in Camarines Sur, Bicol.
-The eldest of five children, he grew up in his grandmother’s house, which stood along the row of old stately houses in the street adjacent to the town church.
+The eldest of five children, he grew up in his grandmother’s house, which stood along the row of old stately houses on the street adjacent to the town church.

 He remembered that when it was fiesta season, or when a family member was about to be wedded, the townspeople would go to their house as early as eve to help in the cooking, and he would watch them in action, leaving him in awe.

 Kapag nagluluto ng mga embutido, mano-manong tinitira namin ‘yan.
 Tapos kapag nagkatay kami, may malaki kaming lamesa at may kusinerong nagkakatay.
-Nandoon ako, nandoon ako (Always, a pig or two and chickens will be butchered.
-When we cooked embutido, we would cut them by hand.
+Nandoon ako, nandoon ako (When we cooked embutido, we would cut them by hand.
 And when we butchered a pig, we had a large table where we would place it, and a butcher would cut it all up.
 I was there, I was there).”

 Eventually, his grandmother let him join in the kitchen.